dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 Herbal supplements work in the opposite fashion to vitamin supplements -- **you actually want singular, focused preperations.**

-Do some research on some herbs -- it really doesn't matter which herbs, just pick 3 at randome.
+Do some research on some herbs -- it really doesn't matter which herbs, just pick 3 at random.
 Research them on Wikipedia and WebMD and most importantly, identify their active dosage levels.
 Done?
 Now find a combination herb and take a look at the levels of the herbs included.  **DID YOU NOTICE THAT THEY ARE ALL AT 1% to 10% OF THE BASE ACTIVE DOSE?**

 Now take a look at the singular herbal preparations -- they contain far more effective doses!